farzanyazdanjou/coconut-open-api-js/README.md

 - `assigned(assigned: boolean = true)`

-Set a filter which will tell the API to return services that have a public user and location assignments.
+Set a filter which will tell the API to return services that have public user and location assignments.

 - `at(location: number | string)`